-We are dedicated to improving the lives of our patients by reimagining mental health through a disruptive, tech-enabled in-person and virtual care delivery model built to expand access and affordability, improve outcomes and lower overall health care costs.
-We combine a personalized, digitally-powered patient experience with differentiated clinical capabilities and in-network insurance relationships to fundamentally transform patient access to mental health treatment.
-By revolutionizing the way mental health care is delivered, we believe we have an opportunity to improve the lives and health of millions of individuals.
+We are transforming behavioral health care through a disruptive , tech-enabled care delivery model built to expand access, address affordability, improve outcomes and lower overall health care costs.
+We are one of the nation's largest outpatient behavioral health platforms, employing over 3,000 licensed behavioral health clinicians across 73 MSAs in 27 states.
+In 2020, we delivered care through 2.3 million patient visits.
+Our patient-focused platform combines a personalized, digitally-powered patient experience, differentiated clinical capabilities, and in-network insurance relationships to fundamentally transform patient access and treatment.
+By revolutionizing the way behavioral health care is delivered, we believe we have an opportunity to improve the lives and health of millions of untreated individuals.